shamanec/ios-appium-docker/README.md

  **cp -r WebDriverAgentRunner-Runner.app Payload**
 7. Finally zip up the project as an ipa file:
  **zip -r WebDriverAgent.ipa Payload**
 8. Get the WebDriverAgent.ipa file and put it in the current projects main directory.
+**NB** I am not sure how I achieved building WDA into *.ipa once because now I can't seem to do it but you don't need an *.ipa to use the project.
+You can just take the *WebDriverAgent-Runner.app* folder from *Debug-iphoneos* and then point the *wdaSync.sh* script to this folder(before building the docker image) and it will still be installed by *go-ios*.
+Or you can have the WDA already installed on the devices and just comment out the *install wda* step in the *wdaSync.sh* script(before building the docker image)

 ## Install project usage dependencies - currently Docker, unzip, jq and usbmuxd